 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Like all states, Kansas has its own set of exemptions that you may use when filing for Chapter 7 or Chapter 13 bankruptcy.
 Exemptions determine what property (such as a home, car, instrument, retirement account, etc.) you may keep in a Chapter 7 bankruptcy, and how much you must pay to certain creditors in Chapter 13 bankruptcy.
 Some states allow debtors to choose between the state exemption system and a set of federal bankruptcy exemptions – but Kansas is not one of them.
 In Kansas, you must use the state exemptions below.
+(However, you can use the exemptions in 11 U.S.C.
+522(d)(10).
+See K.S.A.
+60-2312(b).)
 In addition to this list, you may also use any applicable amounts in the federal nonbankruptcy exemptions.

 Unless noted otherwise, if a couple is married and filing jointly in Kansas, each spouse may claim the full amount of each exemption.
 This is informally called “doubling.”

 To learn more about bankruptcy exemptions, including how they work, which state exemption system you should use, and special rules for the homestead exemption, see Bankruptcy Exemptions – What Can I Keep When I File for Bankruptcy?